secretstartups/handbook/total-rewards/compensation/compensation-calculator/index.html.md

 ### Disclaimer

 The compensation calculator is a tool to assist the Total Rewards team in determining a compensation package for new and existing team members.
 The results of the calculator are not binding.
-Written correspondence through a [contract or letter of adjustment](/handbook/people-group/contracts-probation-periods/#employee-contractor-agreements) specify all official compensation changes.
+Written correspondence through a [contract](https://internal-handbook.gitlab.io/handbook/people-group/people-operations/people-connect/employment_contracts/) or letter of adjustment](/handbook/people-group/contracts-probation-periods/#letter-of-adjustment) specify all official compensation changes.
 We reserve the right to change the calculator at any point in time.

 ### Reporting a Discrepancy